8 Healthy Ninja Creami Recipes My Family Loves.

 Raw sugar or coconut sugar are my preferences as they don’t clash too much with ice cream flavors.

-And if I want to create a low sugar recipe altogether, then I use Pure Monk Fruit sweetener or organic allulose.
-These are perfect if you want low-carb ice cream or are watching your sugar intake.
-Many of my clients with diabetes make ice creams with these sweeteners.
-They are natural.
+And if I want to create a low-sugar recipe altogether, then I use organic allulose.
+This is perfect if you want low-carb ice cream or are watching your sugar intake.
+Many of my clients with diabetes make ice creams with allulose and love them.
+It’s natural, and has no bitter or weird aftertaste.

 Below are the ingredients I use to create a perfect ice cream texture naturally, just like store-bought ice cream, but without artificial or synthetic thickeners.